snazy/ohc/README.rst

 Note on the ``hotN`` function: The implementation will take N divided by number of hash partitions keys and usually return more results than expected.

-Note on hashes: The implementation heavily relies on uniform distribution of hash values to spread load.
-If possible use algorithms like Murmur3 to calculate hash values instead.

 Configuration
 -------------